 NoSQL is a term for a varied collection of modern database types that offer approaches that differ from the standard relational pattern.
 The term NoSQL is somewhat of a misnomer since the databases within this category are more of a reaction against the relational archetype rather than the SQL querying language.
 NoSQL is said to stand for either "non-SQL" or "not only SQL" to sometimes clarify that they sometimes allow for SQL-like querying.

 Initial introduction: 1970s | Rise in popularity: 2000-2010

 Key-value databases, or key-value stores, are one of the simplest database types.
 Key-value stores work by storing arbitrary data accessible through a specific key.
 To store data, you provide a key and the blob of data you wish to save, for example a JSON object, an image, or plain text.
 To retrieve data, you provide the key and will then be given the blob of data back.
-The database does not evaluate the data it is storing and allows limited ways of interacting with it.
+In most basic implementations, the database does not evaluate the data it is storing and allows limited ways of interacting with it.

 Diagram of key-value data store

 If key-value stores appear simple, it's because they are.
 But that simplicity is often an asset in the kinds of scenarios where they are most often deployed.
 Key-value stores are often used to store configuration data, state information, and any data that might be represented by a dictionary or hash in a programming language.
 Key-value stores provide fast, low-complexity access to this type of data.

 Some implementations provide more complex actions on top of this foundation according the basic data type stored under each key.
 For instance, they might be able to increment numeric values or perform slices or other operations on lists.
 Since many key-value stores load their entire datasets into memory, these operations can be completed very efficiently.